 One internal examiner

-There can not be dispensated for the requirement of laboratory exercises, and students who do not fulfil the requirement has to follow the course the following study year.
+Students who do not fulfil the requirement have to follow the course the following study year.

 Criteria for exam assesment